GP and Specialist Reports Request

 What you hope to gain from the report – what value will a report add to the situation?
-Be sure the report will offer extra information than you cannot gain from an occupational health assessment alone and not just reiterating what the employee can tell you in more medical language, otherwise time and money is wasted with both management and employee waiting for an outcome.
-Some reports can take 2 months to arrive back from the GP/Specialist.
+Will the report offer extra information than you cannot gain from an occupational health assessment alone?
+If not, business wastes both time and money, with both management and employee waiting for an outcome.
+Some reports can take months to arrive back from the GP/Specialist.

 2. For an In-house OH service

 The employer should adopt a policy on when to ask for a GP/Specialist report and agreed with Management.
-Say for example, if the company policy is that everyone is seen by an OH physician (OHP) or have a letter from the treating specialist before being dismissed on health grounds then this must follow or the Tribunal will rule that it should have been and the dismissal was unfair because the company aren’t following their own internal rules.
+Say for example, if the company policy is that everyone sees an OH physician (OHP) or have a letter from the treating specialist before being dismissed on health grounds, then this must follow or the Tribunal will rule that it should have been and the dismissal was unfair because the company aren’t following their own internal rules.

 I wrote this into OH policy when starting up a new OH service which worked very well.

 3. Contracted OH services Process